jkeltsc/normalize-plex-files/readme.md

 If `~/.plex` exists, it will be read onstartup and the content interpreted as a JSON object.

 If it is not a JSON object, an error is thrown.
 Unkown attributes are ignored.
-Known attributes are displayes in the table in the next section.
+Known attributes are listed in the table in the next section.

 Example `~/.plex` file:
 ```JSON